 But the soldiers she fought with remembered her courage at the Battle of Fort Washington, and stories about her actions that day made their way to the Continental Congress.
 On July 6, 1779, Congress awarded her a lifelong pension in recognition of her service.
 It was the first time the new government officially recognized the military service of a woman, but they only awarded her half of what a man would receive.
 A few years later, at the urging of officers who knew her plight, Congress awarded her an additional clothing and rum allowance.
 General Henry Knox, the commander of the Continental Army’s artillery, personally supplied her with a servant to help her bathe and eat.
 She died in 1800 at the age of 49.

 Margaret Corbin did not receive full military honors upon her death.
-It wasn’t until the New York State Chapter of the Daughters of the American Revolution verified Margaret’s record in 1926 that her remains were reinterred with full military honors at the West Point Cemetery.
-She is one of only two Revolutionary War soldiers buried there.
+It wasn’t until the New York State Chapter of the Daughters of the American Revolution verified Margaret’s record in 1926 that remains believed to be hers were reinterred with full military honors at the West Point Cemetery.
+However, more recent research has proven that the remains are not hers.